Perceiver

-Perceiver is a transformer adapted to be able to process non-textual data, such as images, sounds and video, and spatial data.
-Transformers underlie other notable systems such as BERT and GPT-3, which preceded Perceiver.
-It adopts an asymmetric attention mechanism to distill inputs into a latent bottleneck, allowing it to learn from large amounts of heterogeneous data.
+Perceiver is a variant of the Transformer architecture, adapted for processing arbitrary forms of data, such as images, sounds and video, and spatial data.
+Unlike previous notable Transformer systems such as BERT and GPT-3, which were designed for text processing, the Perceiver is designed as a general architecture that can learn from large amounts of heterogeneous data.
+It accomplishes this with an asymmetric attention mechanism to distill inputs into a latent bottleneck.

 Perceiver matches or outperforms specialized models on classification tasks.

 Perceiver was introduced in June 2021 by DeepMind.
 It was followed by Perceiver IO in August 2021.

 Design

 Perceiver is designed without modality-specific elements.
 For example, it does not have elements specialized to handle images, or text, or audio.
 Further it can handle multiple correlated input streams of heterogeneous types.
 It uses a small set of latent units that forms an attention bottleneck through which the inputs must pass.
 One benefit is to eliminate the quadratic scaling problem found in early transformers.
 Earlier work used custom feature extractors for each modality.

 It associates position and modality-specific features with every input element (e.g. every pixel, or audio sample).
 These features can be learned or constructed using high-fidelity Fourier features.

 Perceiver uses cross-attention to produce linear complexity layers and to detach network depth from input size.
 This decoupling allows deeper architectures.